Cocaine is a stimulant. Most commonly, it’s sold on the street in powder form. It can also be sold in the crystal form called crack.

 In people who have a liver disorder, including liver disease, the breakdown of cocaine can take longer.
 This may mean that it remains in the system much beyond these estimates.

-Ways People Try to Alter Test Results
+How Do People Try to Alter Test Results?

 Cocaine drug tests are very reliable.
 However, false positives can occur due to error.